ZeusSoftIngBueroBauer/ZSQtLib/Doc/Libs/ZSIpcTrace/UsageMethodTracer.md

 to directly assign the return value for the most common data types like bool, int, EResult and SErrResultInfo.

-There are different constructors with a different set of arguments implement.
+There are different constructors with a different set of arguments implemented.
 Which constructor to use depends on the use case.
 Usually you will need only the two constructor with a trace admin object as the first input argument.
 When tracing class methods or tracing instance methods using